Europe's Digital Passport Will Make Shein's Secrecy

 The Ripple Effect Beyond Fashion

-EU digital COVID certificate with smartphone, passports, and map symbolizing travel and vaccination support.Photo by Nataliya Vaitkevich on Pexels
+EU digital product passport concept with smartphone and regulatory documents symbolizing supply chain transparency.Photo by Nataliya Vaitkevich on Pexels

 This isn’t just a Shein story.
 Every fast fashion brand selling into Europe faces identical requirements.
 Zara, H&M, Primark, and hundreds of regional players all must comply.
 The competitive advantage that came from keeping supply chains opaque?
 Gone.
 The playing field, at least in terms of transparency, levels out.